dlueth/qoopido.demand/README.md

 ## Compatibility
 Qoopido.demand is developed for Chrome, Firefox, Safari, Opera and IE9+.

-Support for IE8 has been actively removed with Qoopido.demand 4.0.0 due to the lack of justifiable polyfills for parts of the underlying inheritance pattern.
+Support for IE8 has been actively removed in Qoopido.demand 4.0.0 due to the lack of justifiable polyfills for parts of some underlying pattern.

 I do test on MacOS Sierra where Qoopido.demand is fully working on Chrome, Firefox, Safari and Opera.
 IE9, 10, 11 as well as Edge are testet on the official Microsoft VMs via VirtualBox.